soradevtech/edje-clothing/Notes.md

 #### To-Do:
+* Migrate the to-dos in my course notes to here
 * Check store.js at the export default.
 I may need to set the object to a variable first
 * Change the rest of the CSS in the app to styled-components